juliettevivien/ReSync_dev/README.md

 {
     "saving_path": "....", # the path to save the cropped recordings and all the figures "subject_ID": "...", # the ID of the subject/session
-    "sf_external": 4000, # the sampling frequency of the external data recorder "sf_LFP": 250,  # the sampling frequency of the intracerebral recorder (DBS electrodes) "ch_name_BIP": "BIP 01", # the name of the channel containing the artefacts in the external recorder (bipolar channel) "LFP_ch_index": 0, # the index of the channel containing the artefacts in the intracerebral recorder "BIP_ch_index": 0, # the index of the channel containing the artefacts in the external recorder (bipolar channel) "kernel": "1", # the kernel to use for artefact detection in intracerebral channel (either "1" or "2") "thresh_external": false,  # leave to false if the artefacts in the external recording are properly detected, but insert a value if artefacts are not well detected (this value depends on the sampling frequency of the external data recorder, our default threshold is set to -0.001)
+    "ch_name_BIP": "BIP 01", # the name of the channel containing the artefacts in the external recorder (bipolar channel) "LFP_ch_index": 0, # the index of the channel containing the artefacts in the intracerebral recorder "BIP_ch_index": 0, # AUTOMATICALLY FILLED the index of the channel containing the artefacts in the external recorder (bipolar channel)
-    "real_index_LFP": -1, # change this value if the sample detected as start of the artefact in intracerebral channel (as seen in the figure) is not correct --> in this example, the algorithm detected the start of the artefact as one sample too far.
+    "kernel": "2", # the kernel to use for artefact detection in intracerebral channel (either "1" or "2").
+Default is "2".
+    "thresh_external": false,  # leave to false if the artefacts in the external recording are properly detected, but insert a value if artefacts are not well detected (this value depends on the sampling frequency of the external data recorder, our default threshold is set to -0.001)
-    "consider_first_seconds_LFP": 20, # change this delay (in seconds) if the session was in StimOn, it will only look for artefacts during the X first seconds and X last seconds of the recording
+    "consider_first_seconds_LFP": null, # change this delay (in seconds) if the session was in StimOn, it will only look for artefacts during the X first seconds and X last seconds of the recording
     "consider_first_seconds_external": null, # change this delay (in seconds) if the session was in StimOn, it will only look for artefacts during the X first seconds and X last seconds of the recording
     "ignore_first_seconds_external": 20, # change this delay if you have unrelated artefacts in your external channel in the beginning of the recording, or replace to null
-    "timeshift_ignore_first_seconds_external": null,
-    "index_real_artefacts_LFP": [0,1,2,3,4,5], # for timeshift analysis, select which of the detected artefacts are real artefacts and present in both intracerebral and external recording, and report here the index of these artefacts, to examine them further
-    "index_real_artefacts_BIP": [0,1,2,3,4,5] # for timeshift analysis, select which of the detected artefacts are real artefacts and present in both intracerebral and external recording, and report here the index of these artefacts, to examine them further
-}
 ```

 #### 2. Open the notebook and import your own data